 Remove human error without removing the human aspect

-The Nintex Platform is designed and dedicated to improving business processes.
-With more capabilities than ever—including Advanced Workflows, DocGen®, Process Mapping, and more—businesses have a full toolset when it comes to optimizing, managing, and monitoring business workflows, leaving less room for human error to creep in.
+The Nintex Process Platform is designed to manage and automate business processes.
+With more capabilities than ever—including process discovery, process management, dynamic digital forms, advanced workflow automation, robotic process automation, document generation, and eSignature—businesses have a full toolset when it comes to managing, automating, and optimizing business workflows.
+This leaves less room for human error to creep in.

 Take an interactive tour of Nintex to experience the simplicity of drag-and-drop workflow automation, and how to get started yourself.
 For more information on how process automation can reduce human error, get in touch with Nintex today.